-Criteria JORC Code explanation Commentary relevant to technical and economic evaluation.
+Criteria JORC Code explanation Commentary discussion of the factors that could affect the relative accuracy and confidence of the estimate.
+The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available. status by confirming the validity of the currently available bulk density information.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
+The presented block model is considered to be a reasonable representation of the underlying sample data.
+It is this Competent Person's opinion that the classification of potions of this Indicated Mineral Resource could be improved to measured status by confirming the validity of the currently available bulk density information.